chriscant/mkdistmaps/README.md

 ```

 The code reads all the records in the specified CSV file(s) and then creates one PNG map for each found species in the output folder.
-A monad or hectad is coloured in if there are records for that species in that square.
+A monad, tetrad or hectad is coloured in if there are records for that species in that square.
 The fill colour is determined by **maptype** eg the date of the most recent record for that square.

 If you opt to make monad maps, then: